InfoGata/audiogata-plugin-typings/docs/docs/plugins/api/interfaces/Application.md

 ▸ `Optional` **onLookupPlaylistUrl**(`url`): `Promise`<[`Playlist`](Playlist.md)\>

-Callback url that takes a url and returns a playlist.
+Callback method that takes a url and returns a playlist.
-Used on the `/playlists` page
+Used on the `/playlists` page.

 #### Parameters